jidongbsu/cs333/labs/rebinding/README.md

 after change:
 ![alt text](images/lab-rebinding-js-after-change.png "after changing the javascript")

-7.2. restart the malicious web server: press ctrl-c to stop the script start_webserver.sh (see Step 3.3), and then re-run the script.
+7.2. on the attacker VM, restart the malicious web server: press ctrl-c to stop the script start_webserver.sh (see Step 3.3), and then re-run the script.

-ctrl-c to stop the attacker web server:
+this screenshot shows we press ctrl-c to stop the attacker web server:
 ![alt text](images/lab-rebinding-stop-attacker-web-server.png "ctrl-c to stop attacker web server")

-run the script to re-start the attacker web server:
+this screenshot shows we then run the script to re-start the attacker web server:
 ![alt text](images/lab-rebinding-restart-attacker-web-server.png "run script to re-start attacker web server")

-7.3. let the victim client access web page: http://www.attacker32.com:8080/.
+7.3. on the victim client VM, let the victim client access web page: http://www.attacker32.com:8080/.
 You should be able to see a page with a timer, which goes down from 10 to 0.
 Once it reaches 0, the JavaScript code on this page will send the set-temperature request to http://www.attacker32.com:8080, and then reset the timer value to 10.

 7.4. on the attacker VM, open this file: /etc/bind/attacker32.com.zone, when the count down timer is counting from 10 to 0, change the A record for www.attacker32.com, so that it points to the IoT server's IP address.